TylorPage/Customer-Segmentation-Dashboard/README.md

 - Wine and meat purchases are the strongest indicators of overall spending
 - Married customers tend to have more stable spending patterns than single or divorced individuals
 - Customers over 50 showed higher loyalty and average purchase value than younger groups
+- Birth year 1970 highest purchase rate of meat and wine

 ## Dashboard Preview